organisciak/dissertation/document/2_litreview.md

 The many hands approach to open-source demonstrated that technologically-connected crowds can coherently delegate and create works.
 Like with crowdsourcing, open source software development often does not discriminate on credentials or background; if a contributor is able to make an adequate contribution, it can be used.

-Crowdsourcing's roots in open source are noted Jeff Howe's short definition of crowdsourcing, formulated after his Wired article: "the application of Open Source principles to fields outside of software."
+The roots of crowdsourcing in open source are noted Jeff Howe's short definition formulated after his Wired article: "the application of Open Source principles to fields outside of software."

 ### User Innovation and Commons-Based Peer Production

 It should not be surprising that recent cultural observers have noted the behaviours seen in crowdsourcing through various lens.
-Crowdsourcing emerges from various affordances <!--TODO1 cite affordances (Barry Wellman?-->of modern information networks.
+Crowdsourcing emerges from various affordances <!--TODO2 cite affordances (Barry Wellman?-->of modern information networks.
 Such as seen with open-source software development, networked society encourages new forms of cultural creation, not by intention but by consequence of the type of connectedness it allows.

 As networked society has developed and the internet has grown ubiquitous, a great numbers of scholars have noted the cascading consequences in how individuals interact with culture and participate in the creation of cultural objects.